H4tch/hugo-plus/README.md

 	* Good for doing guest posts
 	* If Hugo, had incremental builds, then this feature could really be abused to make a larger content publishing site
+* Syntax highlighting for code with customizable theme per content.

 # Getting Started